devcbell/hello-world/README.md

 # hello-world
 Going through the "Hello World" GitHub guide

-Hi, I'm D. Usualy go by DCBell (decibel) online.
-Just starting my github/coding journey.
+Hi, I'm just starting my github/coding journey.
-Would like to become a real developer/engineer someday.
+Would like to become a developer/engineer.
 Or at least understand what all this does.

 10/6/18:
 I'd like this space to just be a general diary, or scratchpad while I work on code.